ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

     has completed its access of the RS and no longer needs the token.

 The following sections and {{examples}} contain specific guidance on how to use GNAP in different situations and deployments.
+For example, it is possible for the client instance to never request an access token and never call an RS, just as it is possible for there not to be a user involved in the delegation process.

 ### Redirect-based Interaction {#sequence-redirect}